onhalfway/weijiacheng/docs/contents/wjch/en/headway/elementary/hw4e-elementary-sb.md

 - W=Waitress D=Duncan N=Nick
 - W Good evening, guys.
 Are you ready to order?
+  - be ready to order 准备好点餐
 - D I think we are.
 What would you like, Nick?
+  - would like sth. 想要
 - N Pasta, of course.
 I love pasta.
 I'd like the spaghetti Bolognese.
 - D Same for me, please.
 I really like spaghetti.
 - W Great!
 And would you like the wine list?
+  - wine list酒单
 - D No, thanks.
 Just a glass of **red** for me.
 Would you like some wine, Nick?
 - N Yes, but I don't like **red wine**.
 I'd like a glass of **dry white**, if that's OK.
 - W That's fine.